-Earthquake Early Warning (EEW) relies on rapid detection and transmission of ground motions from an on-going earthquake.
-Current EEW systems use ground motions measured by seismometers installed across California.
+The ShakeAlert® Earthquake Early Warning System for the West Coast of the United States relies on rapid detection and transmission of ground motions from an on-going earthquake.
+Current EEW systems use ground motions measured by seismometers installed across Washington, Oregon, and California.
 These seismic stations are part of the California Integrated Seismic Network (CISN) , a collaborative organization of state and federal government agencies as well as universities that are part of the Advanced National Seismic System (ANSS).
 The University of Washington hosts the Pacific Northwest Seismic Network (PNSN) , a tier one operational center of the ANSS.
-The PNSN is a member of the West Coast EEW consortium.

 Education and training is an important aspect of the ShakeAlert System.
 The systemwide ShakeAlert Joint Committee for Communication Education and Outreach (JCCEO) has developed and is implementing a comprehensive plan including a component that addresses key social science questions related to topics including alert and post alert messaging, a ShakeAlert alert tone, and cell phone behavior.

 ShakeAlerts will be distributed by all means possible – through email, cell-broadcast, app push notifications, radio, television, and by computer-to-computer messages for automatic control of systems like trains and production facilities.
 As the System has developed a range of notification options are being rapidly developed and tested.